lucperkins/website-1/content/en/docs/home/contribute/content-organization.md

 ## Styles

-The `SASS` source of the stylesheets for this site is stored below `src/sass` and can be built with `make sass` (note that Hugo will get `SASS` support soon, see https://github.com/gohugoio/hugo/issues/4243).
+The [Sass](https://sass-lang.com/) source of the stylesheets for the Kubernetes site is stored in the [`assets/sass`](https://github.com/kubernetes/website/tree/master/assets/sass) folder.
+[Hugo](https://gohugo.io), the site's static site generator, uses the Sass source to generate the site's CSS.

 {{% /capture %}}